 Pam Hallett stated the amendments are the result of community input into the Master Plan, and a small group is now trying to control the outcome.
-She also stated there are unutilized parking spaces in buildings and some residents are taking unauthorized advantage.
+She also stated that residents from the surrounding neighborhood are using the otherwise unutilized parking spaces at one of their properties.
 She stated the parking study is accurate.
 She stated in order to have fewer empty storefronts the community needs to support the businesses, regardless of the number of parking spaces.